Related privacy polices:

 If fraud is detected, you could be refused certain services, finance, or employment.
-Further details of how your information will be used by us and these fraud prevention agencies can be obtained by writing to us at Experian Ltd, PO Box 8000, Nottingham, NG80 7WF.
+Further details of how your information will be used by us and these fraud prevention agencies can be obtained on the Cifas website.

 We and other organisations may access and use the information recorded by fraud prevention agencies from other countries.